miyagi-sensei/georgia/class1.md

 6. Bugs Hunting Script

+## Coding Tips
+- Manage complexity of your code.
+- Keep it *dumb*.
+Optimize for development (most of the time).
+- Accurately assess your skill level, and thus assess risk when solving a problem.

 ## Analytical Skills
 1. Drawing Skills (first on paper, then in your mind)
 2. Pseudocode and algorithm design